Aging brain: Changes in attention

 Many older adults notice a decline in their attentional abilities.
-Attention is a broad construct that refers to "the cognitive ability that allows us to deal with the inherent processing limitations of the human brain by selecting information for further processing" (p.
-334).
+Attention is a broad construct that refers to "the cognitive ability that allows us to deal with the inherent processing limitations of the human brain by selecting information for further processing".
 Since the human brain has limited resources, people use their attention to zone in on specific stimuli and block out others.

 If older adults have fewer attentional resources than younger adults, we would expect that when two tasks must be carried out at the same time, older adults' performance will decline more than that of younger adults.
 However, a large review of studies on cognition and aging suggest that this hypothesis has not been wholly supported.
 While some studies have found that older adults have a more difficult time encoding and retrieving information when their attention is divided, other studies have not found meaningful differences from younger adults.
 Similarly, one might expect older adults to do poorly on tasks of sustained attention, which measure the ability to attend to and respond to stimuli for an extended period of time.
 However, studies suggest that sustained attention shows no decline with age.
-Results suggest that sustained attention increases in early adulthood and then remains relatively stable, at least through the seventh decade of life.
+Results suggest that sustained attention increases in early adulthood and then remains relatively stable, at least to the middle of the eighth decade of life.
 More research is needed on how normal aging impacts attention after age eighty.

 It is worth noting that there are factors other than true attentional abilities that might relate to difficulty paying attention.
 For example, it is possible that sensory deficits impact older adults' attentional abilities.
 In other words, impaired hearing or vision may make it more difficult for older adults to do well on tasks of visual and verbal attention.